nevathan321/Advertising-Analysis/README.md

 # Advertising-Analysis
-I will be working with a advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+I will be working with a advertising data set ("An Introduction to Statistical Learning" (ISLR)) (Authors: Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani), indicating whether or not a particular internet user clicked on an Advertisement.
 I created a model that will predict whether or not they will click on an ad based off the features of that user.